 Choosing Home Color Schemes

-Whether you’re trying to decide on living room color schemes or exterior color schemes for your home, the color schemes you choose should bring cohesiveness to your home’s appearance.
-But how do you go about choosing one that reflects your personality and tastes?
+Whether you’re trying to decide on interior paint color combinations for your living room or exterior paint color combinations for your home, the home color schemes you choose should bring an overall cohesiveness to your home’s appearance.
+But how do you go about choosing an overall color scheme for your home that reflects your personality and tastes?
 It’s not as simple as choosing your favorite colors and then start painting.

 Creating the perfect home color schemes takes time and research.
 This project will help you learn some of the tricks interior designers use to create appealing color combinations that make rooms pop.